kytos/kytos/docs/admin/installing.rst

 Installing required dependencies
 ================================

-We use Python 3.6, so in order to use this software please install it into your environment beforehand.
+Kytos requires at least Python 3.6, so in order to use this software please install it into your environment beforehand.
 Note that an additional step is needed for Ubuntu releases older than 16.10.